bensutherland/ms_cgig_chr8_vibrio/README.md

 #### 05.b.
 Convert to chromosome assembly coordinates ####
+Do this for both the offspring AND the parent file separately.

 Use SNPLift to convert the VCF positions from the reference genome used for amplicon panel alignments to the chromosome-level assembly.
 Clone snplift into the parent folder of the present repo.
 Change into the SNPLift main directory for the rest of this section.
 Provide full path to the bwa indexed source genome (v9) and target genome (roslin v1) in the `02_infos/snplift_config.sh`.
 Also set `CORRECT_ALLELES=1` to convert the ref allele when alignments are reverse complemented.